 The Contribution of Schooling in Development Accounting: Results from a Nonparametric Upper Bound with Francesco Caselli (with permission from Elsevier).
 Journal of Development Economics 2013.

 Economic Shocks and Civil Conflict: A Comment (October 2011) with additional results in a Web Appendix.
 A paper revisiting Miguel, Satyanath, and Sergenti’s (2004) study of rainfall and civil conflict in Sub-Saharan Africa.
 The data is available on the AEJ website.

-Estimating effect of transitory economic shocks on civil conflict (forthcoming Review of Economics and Institutions) deals with IV estimation of the effect of transitory shocks on civil conflict.
+Estimating effect of transitory economic shocks on civil conflict.
+Review of Economics and Institutions 2013.
+Deals with IV estimation of the effect of transitory shocks on civil conflict.

 Rainfall Risk and Religious Membership in the Late Nineteenth-Century US with Philipp Ager (November 2012, final version should be ready soon)

 Schooling Supply and the Structure of Production: Evidence from US States 1950-1990, with Giovanni Peri.
 August 2011.
 Preliminary.
 Comments welcome.